7-18 May 2012

 This workshop rather launches a discussion about the repositioning of the economic field towards the arts.

 We have to occupy and appropriate the “economics” and its terminology and fill it with new practices and new meaning.
-We have to occupy the vocabularies, the practices and the appearance of the economy and to open it to a wider spectrum of life than just a financial success.
+We have to occupy the vocabularies, the practices and the appearance of the economy and to open it to a wider spectrum of life than just financial success.

 For that we have to ask, what do we expect from future live?
 What is it what we really are ‘dealing’, ‘trading’ with?
 What is our currency?
 What is/was our real contribution to the crisis and how do we fictionalise the changes to come?
 What kind of traps are we constantly taping as artists?
 What kind of an economy could we establish out of an artistic (researching) practice which will make a real difference?

-These questions can be attacked by analysing the different notions of ‘performance’ in economy and in the arts.
+These questions can be attacked by analysing the different notions of ‘performance’ in the economy and in the arts.

 The understanding of “performance” differs in general in their aims, aesthetics and actions in both fields.
 Performance on stage has to do with appearance, or transformation, performance on ‘stock’ with accomplishment, growth and power (thrust).

-A mixup of this different understandings happens in a very complex way, when it comes to the commodification and dissemination of knowledge – and even more when this happens through artistic practices.
+A mixup of this different understandings happens in a very complex way when it comes to the commodification and dissemination of knowledge – and even more when this happens through artistic practices.

-We would like to propose a two week workshop in two parts.
+We would like to propose a two-week workshop in two parts.
 The first week should concentrate on performing the reality of the economic crisis and the crisis of art-making in relation to financial policies.
 By inviting theorist and artist Georgios Papadopoulos, (“Notes towards a Critique of Money”) we would undertake an extended analyse of the relation between art and currency.
 What is our currency?
-What is the promise behind this currency?
+What is the premise behind this currency?
 But also what are we actually dealing with by dealing with currencies?

 The lab is a simple square furnished with some material and positions for artistic and economic activities.
 It will be constantly filmed form the sealing above.
 This should allow to understand the procedures on the square as scores or choreographies – the choreographies of relinking and rethinking art and economy.
-In other words – the workshop is a lab for the performance of the reality of art making.
+In other words – the workshop is a lab for the performance of the reality of art-making.